POSTECH-CVLab/FastPointTransformer/README.md

 ## Acknowledment

-Our code is based on the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) and [Torch Points3D](https://github.com/torch-points3d/torch-points3d).
+Our code is based on the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) and [Torch-Points3D](https://github.com/torch-points3d/torch-points3d).